wtee/av_scua/README.md

 $ pip install requirements.txt
 ```

-Once the environment is created, you can run the django development
+With the environment set up, run the django development
 server in the typical fashion.

 ``` {.sourceCode .console}